Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

     - `keyUpHandler()`
     - `mouseMoveHandler()`

-2. Use inheritence
+2. Use inheritance

 The Ball, Birck, and Paddle all use x and y properties.
 Classes can have a super/parent class.
-Super classes provide base functionality.
+Superclasses provide base functionality.
 Child classes can extend another class to inherit this functionality.

-In this project the Brick, Ball, and Paddle all have the same properties x and y.
+In this project, the Brick, Ball, and Paddle all have the same properties: x and y.
 You can create a base class with thee properties and extend this class to create the Ball, Paddle, and Brick.

 Start with this: